usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 including the advanced terminal support and loading LSP extensions for DSLs.
 Also it lowers our maintenance costs and increases the speed of our release cycles.

-* The Debug Adapter Protocol (DAP) implementation (an extension to the Language Service Protocol) was moved to the rascal project.
+* The Debug Adapter Protocol (DAP) implementation (an extension to the Language Service Protocol) was moved to the Rascal project.
 * Several core features of the Language Service Protocol server for Rascal (and DSLs written in Rascal) moved along with it.
 For example: mapping UTF16 characters (LSP editors) to UTF32 (Rascal parsers) and back.